Neshaminy Manor Review: An Honest Look Inside

 Q1.
 What types of care does Neshaminy Manor provide?
 Neshaminy Manor offers skilled nursing, short-term rehabilitation, long-term residential care, memory care, and respite care.
 They also have specialized programs for pulmonary rehabilitation and hospice support.

-Neshaminy Manor stands out for county ownership, multiple care options, and a 5-star Medicare rating.
-It performs well in infection control and emergency prevention and offers specialized services like memory care and pulmonary rehabilitation.
-The very low staff turnover rate helps ensure consistent care quality.
+Neshaminy Manor stands out for county ownership, multiple care options, and a 4 out of 5 star Medicare rating.
+It accepts Medicaid and offers memory care and pulmonary rehabilitation.

 Frequently asked questions